mila-iqia/giving/docs/guide.rst

 Give's syntax
 -------------

-There are multiple ways you can use :func:`~giving.core.give`. ``give`` returns None *unless* it is given a single positional argument, in which case it returns the value of that argument.
+There are multiple ways you can use :func:`~giving.api.give`. ``give`` returns None *unless* it is given a single positional argument, in which case it returns the value of that argument.

 * **give(key=value)**